yangiv/yangiv/README.md

 ## About me

-- 🔭 I’m currently open to new opportunities.
+- 🔭 I’m no longer a developer.
-- 🌱 I'm currently learning to be an Artist.
+- 🌱 I’m currently working as a football analyst.

 ## Tech stack